What Is One Person Company?

 Whereas, in the case of a sole proprietorship business, the liability of the owner is unlimited.
 It signifies that, the creditors of a sole proprietorship business can recover their business liability from personal assets such as your cars, residential house or any kind of personal assets if business assets are not sufficient to recover their liability.

 - OPC cannot have more than 15 directors in a company.

-- OPC cannot convert itself into section 8 company of Companies Act, 2013.
+- OPC cannot convert itself into section 8 company of the Companies Act, 2013.

-- OPC cannot carry on the business of Non-Banking Financial business or in the business of Housing Business Company.
+- OPC cannot carry on the business of a Non-Banking Financial business or in the business of a Housing Business Company.
 Also, it cannot invest in the securities of any other company.